 Our research covers a broad spectrum – from molecular studies, addressing links between nutrition and genes, through to research on diet and public health.
 Many of our studies address these issues from differing viewpoints.

-Many of our projects draw on the expertise of staff and researchers who are based in different parts of the University, and the University’s Human Nutrition Research Centre (HNRC) facilitates this cross-disciplinary work.
+Many of our MPhil and PhD projects draw on the expertise of staff and researchers who are based in different parts of the University, and the University’s Human Nutrition Research Centre (HNRC) facilitates this cross-disciplinary work.
 It is quite usual for scientists, nutritionists and social scientists from research institutes in the Faculty of Medical Sciences and the School of Agriculture, Food and Rural Development to combine their expertise and work together.

 The MSc in Medicinal Plants and Functional Foods draws on expertise from across the University and covers the development cycle for medicinal plants and functional foods – from identifying the plants in the field, to isolating the bioactive components in the lab and developing new medicines and nutritional foods.

 Selected food and human nutrition modules may also be available to students on the MSc in Advanced Food Marketing.

 Alongside developing your specialist subject knowledge and expertise, studying a taught postgraduate programme at Newcastle will also enable you to develop transferable skills relevant to the global job market.